nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/configuring-the-elasticsearch-mapping.md

 {{#> callout type='warning' }}

-This documentation page apply only to Nuxeo >= 9.3 with Elasticsearch >= 5.6.
+This documentation page apply only to Nuxeo Platform version greater or equal to **9.3** with Elasticsearch version greater or equal to **5.6**.

 {{/callout}}